 However, how about this set of facts: Person “A” let Person “B” get into “A”’s car knowing “B” is incompetent.
 So when “B” gets in the accident, can “B” sue “A” for letting him drive?
 No?
 Think again.
 Apparently the answer is,yes.
 The same court said if an entrustor (“A” in our example above) owed a duty of care to an entrustee (“B”) and that duty was breached, then determining the parties’ comparative fault for the incident resulting in injuries to the entrustee (“B”) is a question of fact for the jury to decide.
 Now the Kansas public policy does not prevent an entrustor “A” from being liable for an entrustee’s (“B”) injuries that resulted from the entrustee’s (“B”) negligent use of the entrustor’s (“A”) car.

 It is so sad for me to get a call from someone hurt in an auto accident calling after the time has passed to file a claim.
 More often than you would guess folks decide they don’t need a lawyer and decide to handle the case on their own…only to find out too late that they waited just a few days or months too long before making the call.

 It is even more tragic because had they called our office for a free appointment they would have at least found out the deadlines, even if they decided not to hire the firm.
 Most folks who come for the first appointment come to realize how important it is to be properly represented.
-Insurance companies know the deadlines, and if they drag things out long enough your claim is wipe out.
+Insurance companies know the deadlines, and if they drag things out long enough your claim is wiped out.

-There are a few exceptions to the general rule but more often than not if you do not file in time the claim is dead.
+There are a few exceptions to the general rule but more often than not, if you do not file in time, the claim is dead.

-Don’t let that happen to you, call us when you have a personal injury claim.
+Don’t let that happen to you.
+Call us when you have a personal injury claim.
 We handle all types of personal injury claims, including auto accidents, work comp, on the job, slip and falls and others.

 How long do I have to file an auto accident lawsuit in Kansas?